Hector-997/RedFoxInterviewTest-Solution/README.md

 ---

-**Good luck!** Remember that communication through your PR description is as important as the code itself.
+**Good luck!** Remember that your solution documentation and commit history demonstrate your development process and decision-making.